International cartel investigations in the United States

 This is an Insight article, written by a selected partner as part of GIR's co-published content.
 Read more on Insight

-Although United States antitrust laws have broad extraterritorial reach in theory, practical constraints limit the United States’ ability to gather evidence abroad.
+This chapter focuses on the challenges the United States faces in pursuing cross-border cartel investigations, which also carry implications for other countries in the Americas.
+Although US antitrust laws have broad extraterritorial reach in theory, practical constraints limit the United States' ability to gather evidence abroad.
 The United States also faces diplomatic challenges in extraditing individuals charged with antitrust violations, thus limiting its ability to prosecute foreign cartel conduct.
 As Canada, Brazil and other countries in the Americas become more engaged in international cartel investigations, these countries will likely face similar challenges.

 Key challenges confronting the United States in its cross-border cartel investigations